-- Marriott International, which was founded by a devout Mormon, has Gideon Bibles AND The Book or Mormon in their hotel rooms (and since their merger with Starwood, Starwood hotels will also have both books).
+- Marriott International, which was founded by a devout Mormon, has Gideon Bibles AND The Book of Mormon in their hotel rooms (and since their merger with Starwood, former Starwood hotels also have both books).
 Well, except when they don’t…

 - …Case in point, Moxy and Edition brand hotels, both Marriott brands aimed at Millennials (40% of which claim no religious affiliation), have no religious materials in their rooms, because “…the religious books don’t fit the personality of the brands,” said Marriott spokeswoman Felicia Farrar McLemore.